koehndesign/buildwp/README.md

 ## About The Project

 A simple, easy to use build tool for WordPress plugins/themes.
-Handles CSS/JS/PHP, builds to project directory or local dev server, and packages cleanly into a zip file for release.
+Handles CSS/JS/PHP, builds to project directory or local dev server, and packages cleanly into a zip file for release and install via wp-admin.

 ### Built With